GYANTINC/gyant-android-sdk/README.md

 ```

  For more details about theme configuration read [here](#theme-configuration).

+**Note**: The isDev parameter must be set to false before submitting the app to production.

-or, if you want to listen to messages sent by Gyant server or register a push token:
+ To listen to messages sent by Gyant server implement GyantOnMessageListener and to register a push token implement GyantOnPushTokenListener:
 ```
 public class YourActivity extends AppCompatActivity
 	implements GyantOnPushTokenListener, GyantOnMessageListener {